Over 1 day

 - After sanding, vacuum the deck thoroughly to ensure that dust does not settle on the new finish.

-When learning how to restain a wood deck, make sure the deck has had at least two days to dry before applying stain or sealant.
+Before staining the deck, make sure it dries for at least two days before applying stain or sealant.

 - Use a natural-bristle paintbrush to apply oil-based products and a synthetic-bristle brush to apply water-based stains.